Skip to content

 What is one thing you do daily that supports your well-being?

 I actively practice mindfulness-based meditation daily to support my emotional well-being and steadiness.
-In addition, I love to swim and exercise, especially walking in New York City and throughout Central Park.
+I love to walk in New York City and throughout Central Park.
 I find fulfillment and joy in spending time in connection with family and close friends every day.

 What book have you read more than once?